HuMiTriet/VGU-Eureka/documentation/google_authentication.md

 ![Enable Google Sign In](/documentation/Collections/enable_google_auth.png)

 ## Sign in with Google account
-- After having done all the configuration, you can now use the Google as a sign-in method.
+- After all the configurations are done, you can now use Google as the login method.
-- The first step is trigger the authentication flow.
-The scopes are the permission that our application wants to ask the user for allowance.
+- The first step is to enable the authentication flow.
+Scopes are the permission our application wants to ask the user for permission.
 ```dart
 // Trigger the authentication flow
     _googleUser = await GoogleSignIn(